The Top 15 Cheapest States to Live In for a Budget-Friendly Life

 Flowing with the rhythm of blues music, Mississippi offers a cost of living index of 85, which is 11.7% below the national average.
 This Southern gem provides affordable housing options with a median home value of $169,000, making it an appealing choice for budget-conscious individuals.
 Property taxes in Mississippi are also among the lowest in the nation, averaging around $1,177.
 This significantly contributes to the state’s overall affordability.

 Mississippi does face economic challenges, including a high poverty rate of 19.1% and healthcare affordability issues.
 Despite these issues, Mississippi remains cost-effective, particularly for those who value its rich cultural heritage and scenic beauty.
+Additionally, the state's economic stability contributes to its overall affordability.

 The state’s low utility costs and transportation expenses further enhance its appeal for those seeking a low cost lifestyle.